Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

 ### Docker restart

-- `docker network prune`: using this command after docker restart is not supported.
+- **Docker network removal**: removing networks after docker restart is not supported.
- Because Docker fills it's network database in incorrect way, using this command could delete a HNS root network which could lead to vRouter Agent crash, which is dependent on this network (more specifically, on VMSwitch associated with this network).
+ Docker fills it's network database in incorrect way.
+ Deleting all networks would delete a HNS root network leading to vRouter Agent crash, because it is dependent on this network (more specifically, on VMSwitch associated with this network).

 ### Compute node reboot

-- container deletion: Docker doesn't allow deleting a network which has container attached to it, regardless of the container's state.
+- **container deletion**: Docker doesn't allow deleting a network which has container attached to it, regardless of the container's state.
  As the networks states are invalid after reboot, both networks and containers need to be deleted.

 ## Workaround: contrail-autostart